 - Ability to decorate starting at 10am

-- Dressing room for 4 hours
+- Groom’s Dressing room for 4 hours

 - 30 minutes after reception to clean up personal items

-- Limited cake and/or flower storage
+- Cake and flower storage

 Award Winning Service and Cuisine

 - Optional upgrades that feature Colorado’s acclaimed craft industries beer, wine and liquor

 - Unique interactive offerings for guests through our partnered breweries and distilleries